The Best Places To Learn How To Drive

 But where do you start?
 Is it safe to just get behind the wheel and drive?

 That's where parents come in.
 Once you have your learner's permit, you'll be eligible to get behind the wheel as long as someone with a driver's license and years of experience is in the front seat with you.
+Here are some tips on some great places to start learning how to drive.

-The first time a driver's education students gets behind the wheel could very well be with his or her parent.
+The first time a driver's education student gets behind the wheel could very well be with his or her parent.
 Having never been behind the wheel of a car before, the last thing you want is to be out in the middle of a busy intersection without being comfortable operating a motor vehicle.

 A wide open parking lot can help you get comfortable with steering, stepping on the gas, braking and turning.
 Sure, you've heard how to properly make that left turn in a driver's education class.
 But talking about it and actually doing it are two completely different things.
 You'll be able to get a feel for how a vehicle actually responds to human control in a safer environment.